OpenBanking-Brasil/specs-seguranca/open-banking-brasil-certificate-standards-1_ID1.md

 * **mTLS** – Mutual Transport Layer Security
 * **ICP** - Infraestrutura de Chave Públicas Brasileira

-# Padrão de Certificados Open Banking Brasil {#PadraoCertificadosOpenBankingBrasil}
+# Open Banking Brasil Standard

-## Introdução {#Introducao}
+## Introduction

-O ecossistema do Open Banking Brasil faz uso de cadeias de certificados e protocolo TLS para garantir a confidencialidade, autenticação e integridade do canal de comunicação utilizado pelas APIs das instituições participantes, bem como dos clientes de cada um dos participantes.
+The Open Banking Brazil ecosystem makes use of chains of certificates and TLS protocol to guarantee the confidentiality, authentication and integrity of the communication channel used by the APIs of the participating organizations, as well as the customers of each of the participants.

-Os certificados utilizados pelo Open Banking Brasil também são necessários para autenticar as aplicações através do oAuth 2.0 mTLS ou private_key_jwt, além de também servirem para realizar a assinatura de payload pelo uso de JWS.
-Outra atribuição importante dos certificados é autenticar e apresentar um canal seguro para o usuário final no ato de autenticação e uso dos serviços prestados pela entidade participante.
+The certificates used by Open Banking Brasil are also required to authenticate applications through oAuth 2.0 mTLS or private_key_jwt, in addition to being used to perform the payload signature using JWS.
+Another important attribution of certificates is to authenticate and present a secure channel to the end user in the act of authentication and use of services provided by the participating organizations.

-## Certificados ICP-Brasil {#CertificadosICPBrasil}
+## ICP-Brasil Certificates

-Os certificados emitidos pelas Autoridades Certificadoras autorizadas pelo ICP-Brasil são utilizados apenas na comunicação entre as entidades participantes do ecossistema do Open Banking Brasil.
+Certificates issued by Certifying Authorities authorized by ICP-Brasil are only used for communication between entities participating in the Open Banking Brasil ecosystem.

-Os processos de emissão e revogação dos certificados são de responsabilidade das próprias Autoridades Certificadores, sendo regulamentados por Declarações de Prática de Certificação, e supervisionadas pelo Comitê Gestor da Infraestrutura de Chaves Públicas Brasileira.
+The certificate issuing and revocation processes are responsibility of the Certifate Authorities themselves, being regulated by Certification Practice Statements, and supervised by the Management Committee of the Brazilian Public Key Infrastructure (Comitê Gestor da Infraestrutura de Chaves Públicas Brasileira).

-As práticas, processos, disponibilização e valores praticados pelas Autoridades Certificadoras não são de responsabilidade do Estrutura Inicial do Open Banking Brasil.
+The practices, processes, availability and values practiced by the Certification Authorities are not responsibility of the Initial Structure of Open Banking Brasil.

-**Algoritmos**
+**Algorithms**

-Todos os certificados emitidos junto ao ICP-Brasil devem possuir as seguintes características:
+All certificates issued by ICP-Brasil must have the following characteristics:

-* Tipo A do ICP-Brasil;
+* Type A of ICP-Brasil;
-* Algoritmo de Chaves: RSA 2048 bits;
+* Key Algorithms: RSA 2048 bits;
 * Message Digest: SHA 256 bits.

-### Certificado Servidor {#CertificadoServidor}
+### Server Certificate

-O Certificado Servidor deve ser emitido para proteger e autenticar o canal TLS utilizado pelas APIs que serão consumidas pelas aplicações cliente de entidades participantes do Open Banking.
+The Server Certificate must be issued to protect and authenticate the TLS channel used by the APIs that will be consumed by client applications of organizations participating in Open Banking.

-O padrão de certificado utilizado deve seguir as práticas de emissão de certificados existentes de "CERTIFICADO PARA SERVIDOR WEB – ICP-Brasil".
+The certificate standard used must follow the existing certificate issuing practices of "CERTIFICATE FOR WEB SERVER – ICP-Brasil".

-### Certificado Cliente {#CertificadoCliente}
+### Client Certificate

-Os Certificados de Aplicação Cliente (Transporte) são utilizados para autenticar o canal mTLS e para realizar a autenticação da aplicação cliente através de oAuth2.0 mTLS ou private_key_jwt, de acordo com o cadastro da aplicação realizado pelo processo de Dynamic Client Registration junto à entidade transmissora.
+Client Application Certificates (Transport) are used to authenticate the mTLS channel and to authenticate the client application through oAuth2.0 mTLS or private_key_jwt, according to the application registration performed by the Dynamic Client Registration process with the transmitting organization.

-Para emissão de Certificado Cliente é necessário que a instituição participante do Open Banking Brasil tenha realizado o cadastro da aplicação no Serviço de Diretório, através do processo de emissão de Software Statement Assertion, e com isso já tenha obtido o valor de Software Statement ID.
+To issue a Client Certificate, the participating organization in Open Banking Brasil must register the application in the Directory Service through the Software Statement Assertion issue process, and thus have already obtained the Software Statement ID value.

-#### Atributos Open Banking Brasil {#AtributosOpenBankingBrasil}
+#### Open Banking Brasil Attributes

-* **serialNumber:** Cadastro Nacional de Pessoal Jurídica (CNPJ) da pessoa jurídica titular do certificado e associado ao atributo UID e Software Statement ID, durante validação junto ao Serviço de Diretório do Open Banking Brasil;
+* **serialNumber:** National Register of Legal Personnel (CNPJ) of the legal entity holding the certificate and associated with the UID attribute and Software Statement ID, during validation with the Directory Service of Open Banking Brasil;
-* **organizationalUnitName:** Código de Participante associado ao CNPJ listado no Serviço de Diretório do Open Banking Brasil;
+* **organizationalUnitName:** Participant Code associated with the CNPJ listed in the Directory Service of Open Banking Brasil;
-* **UID:** Software Statement ID cadastrado no Serviço de Diretório do Open Banking Brasil e pertencente ao CNPJ e Código de Participante.
+* **UID:** Software Statement ID registered in the Directory Service of Open Banking Brasil and belonging to the CNPJ and Participant Code.

-O Certificado Cliente deve ser emitido através de cadeia V10, e deve obrigatoriamente conter os seguintes atributos:
+The Client Certificate must be issued through the V10 chain, and must contain the following attributes:

 **Distinguished Name**

-* **businessCategory (OID 2.5.4.15):**  Tipo de categoria comercial, devendo conter: "Private Organization" ou "Government Entity" ou "Business Entity" ou "Non-Commercial Entity"
+* **businessCategory (OID 2.5.4.15):** Type of business category, which must contain: "Private Organization" or "Government Entity" or "Business Entity" or "Non-Commercial Entity"
 * **jurisdictionCountryName (OID: 1.3.6.1.4.1.311.60.2.1.3):** BR
 * **serialNumber (OID 2.5.4.5):** CNPJ
 * **countryName (OID 2.5.4.6):** BR
-* **organizationName (OID 2.5.4.10):** Razão Social
+* **organizationName (OID 2.5.4.10):** Company Name
-* **stateOrProvinceName (OID 2.5.4.8):** Unidade da federação do endereço físico do titular do certificado
+* **stateOrProvinceName (OID 2.5.4.8):** Federation unit of the certificate holder's physical address
-* **localityName (OID 2.5.4.7):** Cidade do endereço físico do titular
+* **localityName (OID 2.5.4.7):** City of the holder's physical address
-* **organizationalUnitName (OID 2.5.4.11):** Código de Participante associado ao CNPJ listado no Serviço de Diretório do Open Banking Brasil
+* **organizationalUnitName (OID 2.5.4.11):** Participant Code associated with the CNPJ listed in the Directory Service of Open Banking Brasil
-* **UID (OID 0.9.2342.19200300.100.1.1):** Software Statement ID gerado pelo Diretório do Open Banking Brasil
+* **UID (OID 0.9.2342.19200300.100.1.1):** Software Statement ID generated by Open Banking Brasil Directory
-* **commonName (OID 2.5.4.3):** FQDN ou Wildcard
+* **commonName (OID 2.5.4.3):** FQDN or Wildcard

 **Certificate Extensions**